John Willis Menard: Life and career

-John Willlis Menard was born in 1838 in Kaskaskia in Randolph County in southern Illinois, to parents who were free people of color.
+John Willis Menard was born in 1838 in Kaskaskia in Randolph County in southern Illinois, to parents who were free people of color.
 They were Louisiana Creoles from New Orleans, of mostly European and some African descent.
 He may have been related to Michel Branamour Menard, a French-Canadian fur trader and a founder of Galveston, Texas.
 Menard attended school in Sparta, Illinois and Ohio Central College, then Iberia College in Iberia, Ohio.

 Menard married Lucy Samuels on December 30, 1859 in Madison County, Illinois.
 They had one daughter, Alice, born in 1861.
-Menard would later separate from his first wife when he traveled to Jamaica and the US Virgin Islands, where he met and married Elizabeth Mary, a union that led to two children.
+Menard would later separate from his first wife when he traveled to Jamaica and the U.S. Virgin Islands, where he met and married Elizabeth Mary, a union that led to two children.

 During the American Civil War, Menard worked as a clerk in the Department of the Interior under President Abraham Lincoln.
 He was sent to British Honduras in 1863 to investigate a proposed colony for newly freed slaves.
-After the war Menard settled in New Orleans.
+After the war, Menard settled in New Orleans.

 Menard moved to New Orleans in 1865, establishing the newspaper, The Free South, later named The Radical Standard.
 In an 1868 special election to fill the unexpired term of James Mann, a Democrat who had died in office, Menard was elected as a Republican to represent Louisiana's 2nd congressional district.
 He was denied the seat on the basis of an election challenge by the apparent loser, white Democrat Caleb S. Hunt.
 On February 27, 1869, Menard became the first African American to address the chamber.